UMDataScienceLab/Consensus_Bayesian_Opt/README.md

 # Consensus_Bayesian_Opt

-Code for the paper entitled "Collaborative Sequential Design via Consensus: Showcasing the Power of Collaboration for Optimal Design"
+Code for the paper entitled "Collaborative and Distributed Bayesian Optimization via Consensus: Showcasing the Power of Collaboration for Optimal Design"

+# Our Algorithm

+Collaborative and Distributed Bayesian Optimization via Consensus - CBOC

 # Requirement